AndySchroder/bitcoin-wallet-wiki/Payment-Requests.md

 Tap-to-pay means you're tapping another device with your phone.
 Targets include a phone or tablet owned by the payee, payment terminals or vending machines.
 It makes use of Near-Field Communication (NFC), specifically NFC Data Exchange Format (NDEF) messages.
 Those messages can also be written to a passive tag, although for security concerns it is discouraged to use them for more than just testing.

 There is two types of NDEF messages:
+* BIP70 formatted payment request in a mime record.
+This format transmits a full-size payment request via NFC, without the need for additional HTTP requests.
 * BIP21 bitcoin request URIs are stored in an URI record.
 They work exactly like in the scan-to-pay usecase.
-* BIP70 formatted payment request in a mime record.
-This is an experimental format that transmit a full-size payment request via NFC, without the need for additional HTTP requests.
-In order to enable this format on the payee side, go to the labs settings and tick "BIP70 for tap-to-pay".

-All of these formats can optionally include a Bluetooth address for sending direct payments, just like with scan-to-pay.
+Both of these formats can optionally include a Bluetooth address for sending direct payments, just like with scan-to-pay.

 ### Click-to-pay